nathanoertel/whmcs-opensrsemail/README.md

 ##Common Problems

 - Communication error, please contact the administrator.
   - Can be caused by port 51000 not being open.
-Make sure that port is in your firewall in order to connect to OpenSRS
+Make sure that port is open in your firewall in order to connect to OpenSRS